 Apparently, the rebels didn’t expect such superhuman endurance, for their sentries were asleep.
 A grave mistake as they were quickly killed.

 But as A Squadron was following D Squadron’s climb, daylight caught them.
 By now the rebels were awake, and two troopers were killed when a sniper’s bullet ignited a grenade in one’s backpack.
 Breaking contact, they sped to their comrades’ position outside Saiq.
 There, they dug in and requested RAF air resupply.
-Three Valetta transports flying from Bahrain parachuted some containers.
-The rebels seeing parachutes dangling from the sky thought they were paratroopers and fled to Saudi Arabia.
+Three Valetta transports flying from Bahrain, parachuted some containers.
+The rebels, seeing parachutes dangling from the sky, thought that they were paratroopers and fled to Saudi Arabia.
 And in this rather anticlimactic way, the Jebel Akhdar Rebellion ended.

 It had taken the SAS ten weeks to subdue the rebellion.
 At the cost of only three men killed and few wounded, they had succeeded where the British Army had failed for the previous two years.

 “We were able to show to the army at large,” explained Lt.
-Col. Deane-Drummond, who received the DSO for his leadership, “that the professionalism of the SAS soldier can be applied anywhere, world-wide.”
+Col. Deane-Drummond, who received the DSO for his leadership, “that the professionalism of the SAS soldier can be applied anywhere, worldwide.”
 And with a rather small bill, as well.
-London was exultant.